 |Pace Bus 6666 at Woodfield Mall.|

 The CTA handles electric rail (i.e. the "L" train) and bus service within the City and its inner ring suburbs.
-It is the oldest part of the RTA, as Pace became an arm in 1983 and Metra followed the following year.
+It is the oldest part of the RTA, both as an agency and the infrastructure itself, as Pace became an arm in 1983 and Metra followed the following year.

 |CTA's Loop "L" Service.
 Photo: Amanda Marie|

 While each of these systems is under the authority of the RTA, instead of acting as one system, they often tend to compete with one another for riders, and more importantly funding.
 There is very little in the way of cooperation between the systems, and this adversely impacts regional transportation.
 This greatly affects their viability, and makes it much more difficult for people, particularly those of low-income and/or disabled, to utilize these resources.
 In a perfect world, someone could take a Pace Bus to a Metra Train into the city, and use a CTA bus to get to their destination from there - but unfortunately this is often impossible based on a lack of scheduling interoperability.
 While there are some Pace routes set up to link to trains, they are not common and they typically only run Monday-Friday during the pre-pandemic rush hours.

 Compare this to Utah's Transit Authority, which handles the commuter rail (FrontRunner), light rail and bus systems for the area between Brigham City and Provo known as the Wasatch Valley.
 One system, and each service transfers seamlessly with each other.
 One can use one single card to pay fares for each mode of transit.
 Isn't it sad that Salt Lake City, a region 1/5 the size of Chicago has an arguably better, and more modern, transportation system?